christophstrasen/WorldObserver/docs_internal/vision.md

 - a general ECS or persistence layer;
 - a replacement for every use of plain Rx – simple one‑stream tasks can still use bare lua‑reactivex directly;
-- a guarantee of perfect completeness in every scenario (some observers will be best‑effort, time/window‑bounded by design).
+- a guarantee of perfect completeness in every scenario (some ObservationStreams will be best‑effort, time/window‑bounded by design).

 The aim is to make the *common hard things* (world scanning, correlation, and time‑bound patterns) easy and consistent, while staying honest about trade‑offs.